Jsiewierski11/Twitter_Analysis/README.md

     - ios
     - iphone4s

+ Here K-Means does a pretty good job of what I was aiming for at least for 2 out of 4 of the clusters. clusters 3 and 4 seem to be talking about google/android products and apple products respectively.
+Cluster 1 seems to be a hodge podge of all 4 of the companies and is the most general out of the 4.
+Cluster 2 seems to be a list of Spanish stopwords.
+For K-Means I hadn't integrated my custom list of Spanish stopwords for the algorithm so that is why we seem those words there but not in my LDA clusters.
+It's also interesting to note that K-Means did a much better job of group most of the Spanish words together compared to LDA.
+Every time I ran K-Means there was at 1 cluster that had a bunch of Spanish words while when included in LDA were spread out between the different clusters.

 # Model Evaluation For LDA

+After running K-Means and LDA on the whole corpus I wanted to see what I find after breaking up the dataset.

 ## Here are the metrics when I took out English, Spanish, and my custom stopwords.
 ### Apple
 ```